Arkansas Hazardous Waste Manifests

 Select the plus symbol to view instructions relating to your selection.

-Arkansas requires the use of the national Uniform Hazardous Waste Manifest for all hazardous waste shipments into, within, and out of the state.
+Arkansas requires the use of a Hazardous Waste Manifest for all hazardous waste shipments into, within, and out of the state.

 - Arkansas does not have state-specific waste codes.